zeke-john/codecall/README.md

 return weather;
 ```

-This removes the need for tracking every intermediate step, instead we let the runtime prove what works and what doesn't, using the error logs as deterministic feedback for the model to fix its own mistakes until it works
+This removes the need for tracking every intermediate step, instead we let the runtime prove what works and what doesn't, using the error logs as feedback for the model to fix its own mistakes until it works

-## User-facing Progress Updates
+## Progress Updates

 Codecall runs code in one shot, but you still want user-facing intermediate updates.
-The sandbox exposes a simple `progress()` helper and can also auto-log tool calls.
+The sandbox exposes a `progress()` helper and can also auto-log tool calls.

 ### Using `progress()` in Agent Code